-Carters Lake: Amadahy Trail Professional Review and Guide
+Carters Lake: Amadahy Trail Professional Guide

 "Volunteers from the Ellijay Mountain Bike Association played a key role in building the

 Amadahy Trail, and while the path primarily draws bikers, it has become much more popular with

 hikers.
 Amadahy is a Cherokee word meaning “forest water,” and much of the gently rolling path